 Images Depict Mature Plants

-Vernonia lettermanii 'Iron Butterfly' Plants for Sale Online
+Vernonia lettermannii 'Iron Butterfly' Plants for Sale Online

-Iron Butterfly plants (Vernonia lettermanii) are flowering perennials in the Aster family.
+Vernonia Iron Butterfly plants (Vernonia lettermannii) are flowering perennials in the Aster family.
 They prefer full sun for optimal blooms but can be planted in almost any soil condition.
 This cultivar is hardy in zones 4 through 9.